CharityInfinity/CharityInfinity/index.md

   block: feature-1
   media_alignment: Right
   content: Every contribution is treated as a principal amount and the profits are
-    donated to NGO of user’s choice once per year.​The principal amount is invested in an index fund or in a well-established mutual funds.​Since profits are calculated after factoring in inflation, the principal amount value will not ideally diminish forever.
+    donated to NGO of user’s choice once per year.​<br><br>The principal amount is invested in an index fund or in a well-established mutual funds.​<br><br>Since profits are calculated after factoring in inflation, the principal amount value will not ideally diminish forever.
   headline: "<strong>How Charity Infinity works:</strong>"
   slug: ''
   media: